flowhub/bigiot-js/README.md

 * Registering an offering in the marketplace
 * Validating the JWT token presented by an offering subscriber
+* Discovering offerings from the marketplace
-* Subscribing to an offering
+* Subscribing to an offering and receiving data from the provider

 ## Planned features

 * Unregistering an offering from the marketplace
-* Discovering offerings from the marketplace

 ## Installation